 According to the findings of a recent study (Kanaan, 2018), a total of thirteen MRSA isolates were recovered from poultry flesh.
-The isolation and identification of these isolates were carried out by employing the conventional microbiological and biochemical assays that were detailed earlier (Kanaan, 2018).
-Biochemical tests using the Electronic RapID[TM] Staph PlusCode Compendium Panel System (ERIC[®]) with Installation ERIC® CD, Standard Color Differential Chart, and Online ATCC Codes (Remel, R8311009) were used to validate S. aureus species level.
+These isolates were identified and isolated using conventional microbiological and biochemical assays, as detailed by Kanaan (2018).
+Biochemical tests using the Electronic RapIDTM Staph PlusCode

+Compendium Panel System (ERIC®) with Installation ERIC® CD, Standard Color Differential Chart, and Online ATCC Codes (Remel, R8311009) were used to validate S. aureus species level.
 MRSA isolates were identified using the dry SPOT Staphytect Plus kit (Oxoid, DR0100M) to identify MRSA-specific virulence factors.
 The latex agglutination PBP2 test kit (Oxoid, DR0900A) detected PBP2a in MRSA isolates, identifying them further (Kanaan, 2018).
-At a temperature of minus 80 degrees Celsius, frozen single-use stocks were stored in a double-strength Tryptic Soy broth (Oxoid, CM0129) - Yeast Extract (Oxoid, LP0021B) with 20% medical glycerin.
-These stocks were then thawed in a refrigerator for a full 24 hours, then subculture onto Tryptone Soya Agar (Oxoid, CM0131B), and then incubated for a full 24 hours at a temperature range of 35 to 37 degrees Celsius.
+At a temperature of minus 80 °C, frozen single-use stocks were stored in a double-strength Tryptic Soy broth (Oxoid, CM0129) - Yeast Extract (Oxoid, LP0021B) with 20% medical glycerin.
+These stocks were thawed in a refrigerator for 24 h, subcultured onto Tryptone Soya Agar (Oxoid, CM0131B), and incubated for 24 h at a temperature range of 35 to 37°C.